-43 Total daily extraction limits
+47 Total daily extraction limits

-At the commencement of this Plan, there are no total daily extraction limits (hereafter TDELs) established for any access licences in the water source.
+At the commencement of this Plan, total daily extraction limits (hereafter TDELs) are not established for any access licences in these water sources.

-- TDELs are an assessment tool only and will be used by the Department to determine which access licences (if any) may require individual daily extraction limits.
-However, continued exceedance of a TDEL may result in the imposition of individual daily extraction limits under clause 44. - 2 Total daily extraction limit is defined in the Dictionary.
+- TDELs are an assessment tool only and can be used to determine which access licences (if any) may require individual daily extraction limits.
+If TDELs are established, continued exceedance of a TDEL may result in the imposition of individual daily extraction limits under clause 48. - 2 Part 12 of this Plan allows for amendments to be made to establish TDELs. - 3 Total daily extraction limit is defined in the Dictionary.

-44 Individual daily extraction limits
+48 Individual daily extraction limits

-- (1) At the commencement of this Plan, there are no individual daily extraction limits (hereafter IDELs) established for access licences in the water source. - (2) If the Minister is satisfied that an assessment of daily extraction under access licences for which a TDEL is established under clause 43 indicates that extraction under the access licences exceeds the TDEL, the Minister may amend the extraction component of an access licence under section 68A of the Act to impose an IDEL on any one or more of those access licences.
+- (1) At the commencement of this Plan, there are no individual daily extraction limits (hereafter IDELs) established for access licences in these water sources. - (2) If the Minister is satisfied that an assessment of daily extraction under access licences for which a TDEL is established under clause 47 indicates that extraction under the access licences exceeds the TDEL, the Minister may amend the extraction component of an access licence under section 68A of the Act to impose an IDEL on any one or more of those access licences.

-Note.
-Individual daily extraction limit is defined in the Dictionary.
+- 1 Part 12 of this Plan allows for amendments to be made to establish IDELs. - 2 Individual daily extraction limit is defined in the Dictionary.